mesosphere-backup/dcos-vagrant/README.md

 DCOS can be deployed with 1, 3, or 5 master nodes and any number of public and/or private worker nodes, depending on the DCOS installer configuration.
 See [Configure the DCOS Installer](#configure-the-dcos-installer) for more details.

 In order to deploy DCOS, a bootstrap node is also required to facilitate installation configuration, install file distribution, and zookeeper bootstrapping.

+**IMPORTANT**: Make sure your local machine has enough memory to launch all your desired VMs, otherwise your machine may lock up as all the memory is consumed.

 ### Minimal Cluster